Online Learning: A Modern Introduction Using Convex Optimization: History Bits

 \section{History Bits}

-The Projected Online Subgradient Descent with time-varying learning rate and the name ``Online Convex Optimization'' was introduced by \citet{Zinkevich03}, but the framework was introduced earlier by \citet{Gordon99}.
-Note that, if we consider the optimization literature, the optimization people never restricted themselves to the bounded case.
+\citet{Shor64} first introduced the subgradient descent method using a related concept of generalized gradients for non-differentiable functions.
+The concept of subgradients and the possibility of developing a calculus for them appeared for the first time in \citet{Rockafellar63}.
+Projected \ac{OGD} with time-varying learning rate and the name ``Online Convex Optimization'' were introduced by \citet{Zinkevich03}, but the \ac{OCO} framework was introduced earlier by \citet{Gordon99, Gordon99b}, which also introduced the idea of reducing \ac{OCO} to \ac{OLO}.

+Before the \ac{OCO} framework, the online learning community focused on specific losses and mostly linear predictors, see \citet{Cesa-BianchiL06}.
+Moreover, the concept of subgradients is also a recent addition to the online learning literature, and the earliest papers using subgradients of loss functions seem to be \citet{Zhang04b,ShalevS06b}.
+However, subgradients were implicitly used in previous analyses too, see for example \citet[Theorem 4]{Cesa-Bianchi99}.

+It is impossible not to notice that the literature on \ac{OCO} is heavily biased toward the use of bounded domains.
+Yet, there are very few practical applications of \ac{OCO} where the domain is bounded.
+Moreover, as shown in Theorem~\ref{thm:pogd}, it is possible to have a sublinear regret even in unbounded domains.
+I speculate that the insistence on using bounded domains is due to two main reasons: (i) the less general definition of regret (derived from the setting of learning with experts (Section~\ref{sec:lea})) as

+that requires the existence of a minimizer of the sum of the losses, and (ii) the fact that \ac{OSD} with time-varying learning rates has a vacuous regret upper bound on unbounded domains.
+However, we now know that both issues can easily be fixed: (i) by defining the regret with respect to arbitrary competitors, and (ii) by using different algorithms, for example \ac{FTRL} which we will see in Chapter~\ref{ch:ftrl}.
+Indeed, even in offline optimization, the existence of a minimizer is not required to guarantee that the suboptimality gap goes to zero, as we will see in Example~\ref{ex:svm_with_oco}.
+So, it is probably time for the community to stop using the crutch of bounded domains just to avoid technical difficulties.